 Off-site activities enhance and enrich pupils' learning.
-When taking pupils off site for day trips, residential trips or overseas trips, leaders and teachers make an assessment of any possible risks involved and take all reasonable steps to address these risks.
+When taking pupils off site for day trips, residential trips or overseas trips, leaders and teachers assess any possible risks involved and take all reasonable steps to address these risks.
 To this end, a written risk assessment is carried out by the group leader before the proposed visit.
-It is designed to assess the risks which might be encountered on the visit, and will indicate measures to prevent or reduce them.
+It is designed to assess the risks which might be encountered on the visit, and indicates measures to prevent or reduce them.
 The risk assessment is based on the following considerations: